-The set_cycles Register and set_opmode Register act as holding registers for new operating parameters until the SMC detects the memory device has switched modes.
+The set_cycles Register on page 3-13 and set_opmode Register on page 3-15 act as holding registers for new operating parameters until the SMC detects the memory device has switched modes.
 This enables a memory device to be made to change its operating mode while still being accessed.

 Figure 2-10 on page 2-28 shows the memory manager containing a bank of registers for each memory chip supported by the SMC configuration.
 The manager register bank consists of all the timing parameters chip<x>cycles, and access modes chip<x>opmode.
-These are required for the controller to correctly time any type of access to a supported memory type.
+These are required for the SMC to correctly time any type of access to a supported memory type.